How Does a Home Warranty Work? Claims Process & What to Expect

 Plumbing systems Up to $3,000

 When repair costs exceed coverage limits, you're responsible for paying the difference.
-Some providers may offer repair rather than replacement to stay within limits, even if replacement would be more practical long-term.
+How companies decide to repair or replace often comes down to staying within these caps, even when replacement would be more practical long-term.

 Step 7: Denied Claims